 Alexander De Croo launches the unique e-tutorial Body & Rights which allows you to learn easily and at your own pace.

 Deputy Prime Minister and Minister of Development Cooperation Alexander De Croo supports the Be-cause health initiative: “This tool contributes to one of the main priorities of my policy: promoting Sexual and Reproductive Health and Rights.
 Thanks to ‘Body & Rights’, all stakeholders of the Belgian development cooperation and of the Belgian foreign policy will be able to learn about Sexual and Reproductive Health and Rights online.
-That is important because it will allow us to include these topics more significantly in development programs in the field.”
+That is important because it will allow us to include these topics more significantly in development programs in the field.”external links

 - The International Centre for Reproductive Health - ICRH